-BusinessEntityID column is only 4 characters wide, it has been expanded to accommodate the longer column name.
+BusinessEntityID column is only four characters wide, it has been expanded to accommodate the longer column name.
 By default, output is terminated at 80 characters.
 This can be changed by using the -w option, or by setting the SQLCMDCOLWIDTH scripting variable.

 XML Output Format

 XML output that is the result of a FOR XML clause is output, unformatted, in a continuous stream.

 When you expect XML output, use the following command: